Purchases journal

 4. Payment terms column: This column is used to record the payment terms allowed by the supplier.

-5. Reference column: At the end of each day, the entries from purchases journal are posted to individual accounts in the accounts payable subsidiary ledger.
-If a computer software is used, these entries are immediately posted to subsidiary ledger.
-Reference column is used to record the account numbers of the accounts to which the entries have been transferred.
+5. Reference column: At the end of each day, the entries from the purchases journal are posted to individual accounts in the accounts payable subsidiary ledger.
+If computer software is used, these entries are immediately posted to the subsidiary ledger.
+The reference column is used to record the account numbers of the accounts to which the entries have been transferred.
 If accounts are not numbered, the page number of accounts is recorded in this column.

 6. Accounts payable column: The amount payable on the invoice is recorded in this column.

-7. Items columns: These columns are used to enter the cost of individual items purchased from suppliers such as inventory, store supplies, office supplies and equipment etc. The number of item columns to be used on a purchases journal depends on the nature and requirement of each individual business.
+7. Items columns: These columns are used to enter the cost of individual items purchased from suppliers, such as inventory, store supplies, office supplies, equipment, etc. The number of item columns to be used on a purchases journal depends on the nature and requirements of each individual business.

 Posting the purchases journal to subsidiary and general ledger

-A purchases journal is posted to company’s general and subsidiary ledgers as follows:
+A purchases journal is posted to the company’s general and subsidiary ledgers as follows:

 Posting to accounts payable subsidiary ledger: